JeremySeckinger/Travel-Dash/readme.md

 ## Tasks

+   - [ ] Create an alert partial that triggers when deleting trips
    - [ ] Divide trips into "upcoming" and "past" trips
             - [ ] For "upcoming" add inputs for flight details, schedule/agenda, places to visit/must do's,
             - [ ] For "past" add inputs for trips including dates traveled, locations visited, trip highlights, connections made, what went right, what went wrong,